NareshKumarGroup/Home/about.md

         </div>
         <div class="about-content">
             <div class="about-text">
-                <p>The Naresh Kumar Research Group at UNSW Sydney is dedicated to advancing the field of medicinal chemistry through innovative research and collaboration.
+                <p>The Naresh Kumar Research Group at <a href="https://www.unsw.edu.au" target="_blank">UNSW</a> Sydney is dedicated to advancing the field of medicinal chemistry through innovative research and collaboration.
 Our work focuses on developing novel therapeutic agents for various diseases, with a particular emphasis on infectious disease and cancer.</p>

                 <div class="about-image">
                     <img src="{{ site.baseurl }}/assets/images/dec2024part.jpg" alt="December 2024 Party" class="about-hero-image">